 Let's make it clear what ARFID is, what causes it, and what to do about it.

 ARFID is a name given to a cluster of eating difficulties.
 It means Avoidant Restrictive Eating Disorder.
-It exists in children who are called fussy eaters and it exists in adults in various forms.
+It exists in children who were called ‘fussy eaters’ and it exists in adults in various forms.
 I (Deanne Jade) am an eating disorder specialist and I am a Selective Eater, there are many foods I just don’t eat because of texture or taste.
 But I eat well.
 You could call me an ARFID case, but I am healthy fit and very well fed.

 Is ARFID an eating disorder?

 An eating disorder is SPECIFICALLY eating disturbances which are motivated by the need to control weight and shape.
 Not all behaviours thus satisfy the definition of being a classical eating disorder like anorexia or bulimia.
-ARFID is an artificial name given to different kinds of fussy eating.
+ARFID is an artificial name given to different kinds of what used to be called “fussy eating”.
 The name was invented to give Americans access to funding for private treatment.
 So it is not a specific illness, mental health problem or disease, but eating restraint can make young people unhealthy.
+In severe cases, restrictive eating can be devastating and can affect family and social life.
 Let us look at different reasons why children, adolescents and some adults avoid eating a healthy diet.

 SELECTIVE EATING – where a child will only eat bread and jam or crackers.
 Selective eating is normal in children due to something we call neophobia (fear of eating what is unfamiliar).
 It can be very dangerous or mild and often changes as a child ages.
 The REASONS are very diverse.
 Some children might have early traumatic experiences with choking, swallowing difficulties if given food lumps too soon fear of being sick which they associate with certain foods, or they just haven’t been well trained in eating a wide variety of foods.
 It is easier for a child to eat a wide variety of foods if their mother has eaten widely and well during pregnancy and breast feeding.